 Review by Frank Plowright

 Weapon of the Soul repackages the same content as the hardcover Master of Kung-Fu Omnibus Vol. 1.
-The series was conceived when Enter the Dragon was a surprise box office smash, and David Carradine’s Kung-Fu TV show was topping the ratings, yet was still being published a decade later.
+The series was conceived when Enter the Dragon was a surprise box office smash, and David Carradine’s Kung-Fu TV show was topping the ratings, yet Master of Kung-Fu was still being published a decade later.

 It’s long-forgotten now, but it was the enthusiasm of Steve Englehart and Jim Starlin (sample art left) that sparked the original series, accepting an editorial suggestion that they graft kung-fu action to characters from Sax Rohmer’s novels, to which Marvel had recently acquired the rights.
 Fu Manchu become father to Shang-Chi, a teenage kung-fu prodigy raised to become his father’s perfect assassin.
 This didn’t work as planned, and he instead joined the forces of British spy organisation MI6, headed by Sir Denis Nayland Smith.
 The creators also supplied Black Jack Tarr, MI6 operative, a giant of a man, and one whose brute strength was almost a match for kung-fu.
 Starlin’s blocky style is surprisingly graceful in defining the lead character, and Englehart’s introduction spirited, but both left the series due to editorial disagreements.

 Marvel Comics: The Untold Story reveals these involved increasing the violence at the expense of the spirituality the series creators considered essential.
-Their successor Doug Moench would eventually return this in spades, but started out as a more compliant writer, and the results are very ordinary.
+Their successor Doug Moench would eventually return this in spades, but started out as a more compliant writer, and the results are ordinary.
 Fu Manchu attempts to destroy Mount Rushmore, or we get kung-fu matched against Amazonian tribesmen.
 Despite the impressive roster of other contributing artists, only Paul Gulacy stands out, and any wonder in Moench’s earliest material is Gulacy’s developing art.
-He begins in thrall to the style of Jim Steranko, and for all the learner’s mistakes he makes, there’s a grace and delicacy to Gulacy’s work coupled with increasingly confident page designs, although there’s a variance depending on the work the inker puts in.
-Previously only ever seen on pulp paper where they impressed, they’re glorious at times when reproduced on quality paper stock.
+He begins in thrall to the style of Jim Steranko, and for all the learner’s mistakes he makes, there’s a grace and delicacy coupled with increasingly confident page designs, although there’s a variance depending on the work the inker puts in.
+Previously only ever seen on pulp paper where they impressed, Gulacy’s pages are glorious at times when reproduced on quality paper stock.

 Work of that quality and thoughtfulness required more time to produce than the regular thirty day publication deadline, which also included a quarterly giant-sized issue.
 Fill-ins are plentiful and largely mediocre, but Gulacy can render credible a ridiculous character like Razor-Fist, who’s amputated his hands and forearms to replace them with sword blades.